flekschas/regl-scatterplot/README.md

 ]);
 ```

 These two values can be visually encoded as the color, opacity, or the size.
-Values that range between [0, 1] are treated as continuous values.
-When the value range is in [0, >1] the data is treated as categorical data.
+Integers are treated as categorical data and floats that range between [0, 1] are treated as continuous values.
 In the example above, the first point value would be treated as categorical data and the second would be treated as continuous data.

+In the edge case that you have continuous data but all data points are either `0` or `1` you can manually set the data type via the [`zDataType` and `wDatatype` draw options](#scatterplot.draw).

 To encode the two point values use the `colorBy`, `opacityBy`, and `sizeBy` property as follows: